James-S-Santangelo/pga/README.md

 This will create a `Conda` environment named prg containing a minimal set of dependencies required to run the pipeline.

-After activating the environment (`conda activate dcg`), the pipeline can be executed from the workflow directory by running a command that looks something like:
+After activating the environment (`conda activate prg`), the pipeline can be executed from the workflow directory by running a command that looks something like:

 ```
 snakemake --use-conda --use-singularity --singularity-args "--bind <path> --bind <path/to/interproscan/data>:/opt/interproscan-5.61-93.0/data" --configfile ../config/<configfile> --notemp -j <cores>